-Coach starts by just capturing the buyer’s email address and payment info, minimizing the amount of typing they have to do.
+Podia starts by just capturing the buyer’s email address and payment info, minimizing the amount of typing they have to do.
 (I’ve been recommending this approach for years—it mystifies me why every checkout workflow isn’t set up this way.)

-Coach founder Spencer Fry claims this bumps conversion rates by double digits, and I believe it.
+Podia founder Spencer Fry claims this bumps conversion rates by double digits, and I believe it.

 I wanted to set this up for my Email Copywriting Workshop, and I was shocked to discover that Teachable couldn’t do it.

 Instead I was going to have to set the emails up in my email software, then find a way to sync my Teachable students across.
 Absurdly clunky.